 However, each tournament is graded according to its prestige, history and level of participation, and consequently carries varying number of points.

-Breakdown of the ATP Ranking points at major events
+Breakdown of the ATP Ranking Grand Slam points

 ATP Finals: If a player/pair, who qualified for the ATP Finals, wins the tournament undefeated, they can earn a maximum of 1500 points (200 for each of three round-robin matches, 400 for winning the semi-finals and 500 for winning the final).